saebekassebil/pitch/README.md

 # Pitch

-Manipulate note pitchs with easy.
+Manipulate note pitches with ease.
 Uses a two valued coordinated system to represent the pitch.
-Play nicely with [intervalo](github.com/danigb/intervalo)
+Play nicely with [intervalo](http://github.com/danigb/intervalo)

 ## About